-While preparing a fantastic new Knowbility course on coding for screen reader accessibility, I decided to double-check some of the finer details about how assistive technology actually gets hold of information from web pages.
+While preparing Knowbility training materials on how to code for screen reader accessibility, I decided to double-check some of the finer details about how assistive technology actually gets hold of information from web pages.
 This process quickly took me down a rabbit hole resembling Journey to the Center of the Earth when sources across the A11Y community each told a somewhat different story.
 This post is the first in a three-part series that explains the technical details in a way that mops up the discrepancies.
 Predictably, all the MVPs turned out to have had keys to the Knowbility offices at some point, but I took the scenic route.

 In this first installment, we'll start from absolute scratch and recount the widely available basic story.
 It's written for beginners, but the fact that I describe web accessibility in the broader context of software accessibility might offer a different twist for current practitioners as well.
 Parts 2 and 3, on the other hand, are more technical.
 Although those discussions may largely be of interest only to "inquiring minds that want to know", understanding the history and variety of the specialized protocols at the heart of this process sheds light on why screen readers sometimes perform differently in the same application or on the same web site while also providing a glimpse of a likely future.

 First, let's be clear about what we mean by interface.
 A graphical user interface (GUI) provides the means for a user to interact with the software internals: windows, menus, buttons, text, methods of interaction like mouse clicks and keyboard input, etc. The task of assistive technology (AT) is to build another UI on top of the GUI in order to support alternative input and output methods that weren't provided for but darn well should have been.